Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A First ``Naive'' Approach

 The equilibrium stability is determined by the sign of the eigenvalues of the corresponding $2N \times 2N$ dynamical matrix~$\mathbf{\mathbb{D}}$.
-Such an analysis is provided in Appendix~\ref{ap:relax_time}.
+Such an analysis is detailed in Appendix~\ref{ap:relax_time}.

 When all eigenvalues are negative, equilibrium is locally stable.
 Any small perturbation away from equilibrium decays towards zero, at a rate asymptotically given by the eigenvalue closest to zero.
-The corresponding relaxation time $\tau_{\text{relax}}$ can be computed explicitly when the economy is on the verge of becoming un-realisable, i.e. when the smallest eigenvalue of the network matrix $\boldsymbol{\mathcal{M}}$ is at a distance $\varepsilon \to 0$ away from $0$.
-We find:
+The corresponding relaxation time $\tau_{\text{relax}}$ can be computed explicitly when the Hawkins-Simon conditions are on the verge of being violated, i.e. when the smallest eigenvalue of the network matrix $\boldsymbol{\mathcal{M}}$ is at a distance $\varepsilon \to 0$ away from $0$.
+We find (see Appendix~\ref{ap:relax_time}):

-This expression allows us to draw two important conclusions: \begin{itemize} \item When $\varepsilon \to 0$, the relaxation time of the system diverges, i.e. it takes an infinitely long time to reach equilibrium.
+This expression allows us to draw two important conclusions: \begin{itemize} \item When $\varepsilon \to 0$, the relaxation time of the system {\it diverges}, i.e. it takes an infinitely long time to reach equilibrium.
 As we mentioned in the introduction, this makes the adiabatic approximation unsuitable as changes in the technologies and in the network structure will happen before equilibrium can be reached.
 This long time scale also leads to an amplification of exogenous volatility in the system, see below. \item As long as $\alpha, \alpha^\prime$ or $\beta^\prime$ are strictly positive, the relaxation time is finite.
-The equilibrium is still stable if some coefficients are negative provided others are positive and sufficiently large. \end{itemize}
+(The equilibrium is still stable if some coefficients are negative provided others are positive and sufficiently large.) \end{itemize}

-A numerical illustration of the type of weakly out-of-equilibrium dynamics predicted by the model is shown in Fig.~\ref{fig:example_toy_linear_pert}.
+A numerical illustration of the type of weakly out-of-equilibrium dynamics predicted by the model is shown in Fig.~\ref{fig:example_tox_linear_pert}.
 One sees a complex interplay of spontaneous oscillations (coming from the imaginary part of the eigenvalues of the dynamical matrix $\mathbf{\mathbb{D}}$) with a slowly decaying envelope, $\propto \exp(-t/\tau_{\text{relax}})$.

+Note however that one must be particularly careful about spurious numerical effects when simulating \eqref{eq:sys_tox_model}.
+Indeed, such differential equations fall into the category of so called \emph{stiff} ordinary differential equations (ODEs).
+They are characterised by an evolution governed by two (or more) very different timescales.
+For a dynamical system of the form \ref{eq:dyn_fluctuations}, we denote by $\sigma_\nu$ the eigenvalues of the matrix $\mathbb{D}$ (as in Appendix \eqref{ap:relax_time}).
+We call $\bar{\sigma}$ and $\underline{\sigma}$ the two eigenvalues such that